Core Idea

 - Armchair-Architect-Anti-Pattern: Architects remain so disconnected that their guidance becomes impractical

-- Between these extremes: The Effective-Architect-Profile—someone who establishes clear boundaries that empower teams while maintaining architectural coherence
+- The Effective-Architect-Profile sits between these extremes—establishing clear boundaries that empower teams while maintaining architectural coherence

 Typical Boundary Distinctions: